petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/building-forms-with-objects.md

 ---
 # Building Forms with Objects

+Most digital experience solutions require the development of custom business functions that drive user interaction and engagement.
+Clarity wants a very common example of this type of business function: a Contact Us form that will collect data from site visitors and make that data available to the appropriate internal users.
+Traditionally, even a straightforward process like this requires a significant time investment from a development team to produce and iterate on code that will be expensive to maintain.
+To avoid the pain points of traditional development, Clarity wants to leverage Liferay Objects to build a Contact Us form without touching a single line of code.

+## Objects

+With Liferay Objects, you can define the schema of your data models with specific attributes, create relationships between objects, and implement logic to determine how objects should behave.
+Objects allow you to iterate rapidly without the need to write or deploy code, which translates directly to increased business agility.
+Liferay provides a centralized interface to define, manage, and store application data from custom structures, allowing you to provide end users with tailored, streamlined experiences.

+One of the true strengths of objects is their integration with Liferay's core frameworks and functionalities, such as permissions, security, workflows, and more.
+This creates a cohesive user experience where your custom-built solutions feel and act like native parts of the Liferay platform.
+Not only does this let you achieve faster time to value, but it also means that any Liferay practitioner can maintain your solution, eliminating the need for technical developer resources.

+Now, you can try out objects for yourself in the following exercises.

 <!--Exercise 19a-->
 ## Exercise: Creating an Object Definition

-Clarity wants to create a user-friendly contact form to streamline communication with non-employees users.
+Clarity wants to create a user-friendly contact form to streamline communication with non-employee users.
 Liferay Objects provides the tools to build and seamlessly integrate this form with their Contact Us page.

 <!-- TASK: This exercise is using Clarity Admin due to Walter Douglas missing permissions in the baseline.
 Clarity Admin will be replaced by Walter Douglas after it's fixed. -->